 Comparison with standard treatment

-Many drug trials give the control group a treatment that has already become established against the disease.
+Many trials investigating new drugs or treatments for a disease are designed so that the control group receives an established (standard) treatment for that disease.
 The purpose of this type of control is to find out if there is any comparative benefit from the new drug versus the standard treatment.
-Even if the new drug does give positive results in itself, the other established treatment may work better still.
+Even if the new drug does appear to have a beneficial effect, the established treatment may still be safer and more efficacious.

-Comparative drug trials are important beyond the pharmaceutical development process, helping to guide decisions about healthcare resources.
+Comparative drug trials are important beyond the pharmaceutical development process as they can help guide decisions about allocation of healthcare resources.

 For example, healthcare policymakers around the world are particularly interested in how a new drug fares against existing treatment options, taking into account cost-effectiveness, effects on quality of life, and other factors that add to the picture of overall benefit and cost to society, as well as to individuals.